google/transit/gtfs/spec/en/reference.md

 * Extra spaces between fields or field names should be removed.
 Many parsers consider the spaces to be part of the value, which may cause errors.
 * Each line must end with a CRLF or LF linebreak character.
 * Files should be encoded in UTF-8 to support all Unicode characters.
 Files that include the Unicode byte-order mark (BOM) character are acceptable.
 See [http://unicode.org/faq/utf_bom.html#BOM](http://unicode.org/faq/utf_bom.html#BOM) for more information on the BOM character and UTF-8.
 * All dataset files must be zipped together.
+The files must reside at the root level directly, not in a subfolder.

 ## Field Definitions